Tin(IV) chloride: Reactions

-Tin(IV) chloride undergoes redistribution with tin(IV) bromide as assessed by ^{119}Sn NMR and Raman spectroscopy.
+Tin(IV) chloride undergoes redistribution with tin(IV) bromide as assessed by NMR and Raman spectroscopy.
 Equilibrium is achieved in seconds at room temperature.
 By contrast, halide exchange for related germanium and especially silicon halides is slower.

 Applications

 Precursor to organotin compounds

 Anhydrous tin(IV) chloride is a major precursor in organotin chemistry.
 Upon treatment with Grignard reagents, tin(IV) chloride gives tetraalkyltin compounds: